Conquest of Wales by Edward I

 The conquest of Wales by Edward I took place between 1277 and 1283.
-It is sometimes referred to as the Edwardian conquest of Wales, to distinguish it from the earlier (but partial) Norman conquest of Wales.
+It is also known as the Edwardian conquest of Wales, to distinguish it from the earlier (but partial) Norman conquest of Wales.
 In two campaigns, in 1277 and 1282–83, respectively, Edward I of England first greatly reduced the territory of Llywelyn ap Gruffudd ("Llywelyn the Last"), and then completely overran it, as well as the other remaining Welsh principalities.

 By the 13th century, Wales was divided between native Welsh principalities and the territories of the Anglo-Norman Marcher lords.
 The leading principality was Gwynedd, whose princes had gained control of the greater part of the country, making the other remaining Welsh princes their vassals, and had taken the title Prince of Wales.
 Although English monarchs had made several attempts to seize control of the native Welsh territories, it was not until Edward's war of conquest against Llywelyn, the last native prince of Wales, that this was achieved on a lasting basis.

 Most of the conquered territory was retained as a royal fief, and these lands later became, by custom, the territorial endowment of the heir to the English throne with the title Prince of Wales.
 The remainder would be granted to Edward's supporters as new Marcher lordships.
+Welsh supporters of the English king, such as ap Gwenwynwy, were also rewarded with their own land, albeit under feudal tenure.
+Royal land was organised under the Statute of Rhuddlan, divided into six shire counties, and incorporated into the new Principality of Wales.

 Although the territories would not be effectively incorporated into the Kingdom of England until the Laws in Wales Acts 1535–1542, Edward's conquest marked the end of Welsh independence.